 Remember, way back about 2,500 words ago, when I said that great content helps you meet your business goals?
 Well, you can’t know if content is doing that unless you make sure it’s reportable.

 Every time you create a piece of content, have a goal in mind.
 Most of the time you’ll have multiple, overlapping goals.
 Bake reportability into your content so you’ll be able to tell if it’s meeting those goals, which might include:

 - Traffic – The absolute easiest metric to track.
 Usually not super valuable in and of itself – it’s what you do with that traffic that matters.

-- Engagement – We look at a number of engagement metrics including social shares (that clicky sidebar tells us how many tweets, likes, etc. we have), number of comments, time on page, and bounce rate.
+- Engagement – We look at a number of engagement metrics including social shares (that clicky sidebar tells us how many tweets, likes, etc. we have), number of comments, time on page (moving to more long-form content increased our average time on site!), and bounce rate.
 We want our visitors to really dig into our stuff, not just click, scan, and click away.

 - Conversions – Conversion tracking is trickier than just tracking traffic, but it’s worth the trouble so you know what kind of content helps you drive leads and sales, not just page views.
 (For more help here, check out Glenn Gabe’s beginner’s guide to conversion goals in Google Analytics.)

 I urge you to make your content reportable for two reasons:

 - If your content isn’t reportable, you won’t know if it’s great – And the whole reason you’re here is to learn how to make great content!
 After a while you’ll know greatness when you see it.

 - Great content begets more great content –This is the part where you learn from your greatest hits and your crappiest non-hits.
 Reporting on your content makes it easier to repeat your successes and avoid future failures.